benlowry/node-mongodb-wrapper/README.markdown

 	    }
 	}

-We're passing an object that contains a nested filter object which is the query criteria and is exactly as you would use directly, it also supports limit, sort and skipping.
-The query is marked as cachaeable and will store the results for 60 seconds.
+We're passing an object that contains a nested filter object which is the query criteria and is exactly as you would use directly, it also supports limit, sort and skip in the outer object.
+The query is marked as cacheaable and will store the results for 60 seconds.

 ## Why